-From Chloe’s Drew satchel to Fendi’s Micro Peekaboo bag (which recently won Vogue’s It-Bag of 2015 award), there’s no shortage of designer bags to put on your wish list.
-But for many of us, spending the equivalent of a month’s rent on a bag is a serious investment (if it’s even an option), and, of course, the most-coveted bags rarely go on sale.
-Still, there are ways to save a bit of cash on your major designer bag purchase.
+From Chloé’s Drew satchel, Fendi’s Micro Peekaboo bag, or Chanel's classic 2.55 to Gucci's Dionysus, J.W.Anderson's Pierce bag, or the recent return of the Dior saddlebag, there’s no shortage of designer bags to put on your wish list.
+But for many of us, spending the equivalent of a month’s rent on a bag is a serious investment (if it’s even an option).

 Scroll down to get one step closer to your dream bag with our money-saving tips.